MathildeDTU/41934-Advanced-BIM-F22/README.md

 ![LCA_2_Gr4](https://user-images.githubusercontent.com/112398958/193603479-5c783904-2264-419d-adf8-ca5258df26c9.svg)

 #### 4. Description of the process of the workflow.
 The scope is defined a previous section above.
-The initial step of performing a LCA is collecting relevant data.
+The initial step of performing a LCA is for the engineer to collect relevant data.
 The workflow illustrated above is based on the extraction of an IFC file from a BIM Model.
 The extracted IFC file can then be analysed using OpenBIM Software and in relation to this a script can be used to extract the amount of steel beams in the building.
-If the BIM model doesn't contain
+If the BIM model doesn't contain the required information, the model is sent back to the architect, who will then update it and send it back to the engineer, who can then extract a new IFC file once again.
+When all the needed data are colllected, the data can be entered into a LCA program etc. LCA Byg by an engineer.
+From here the results can be used to finally validate if the building comply to BR18.

 ## 3C: Information exchange